 After a heart transplant, patients must make some permanent long-term adjustments, including:

 Transplantation can sometimes seem overwhelming for patients.
 We sponsor support and education groups for heart and lung transplant patients, their families and caregivers, at the Texas Medical Center location.
-The groups are as follows:

 For more information, please contact Beth Mosele, LCSW, CCTSW-MCS, at (713) 704-4300.